oskarvh/wasm_test/README.md

-# Hello WASI Example
+# Hello wasm Example

-This project demonstrates how to build a simple "Hello, WebAssembly!" program targeting WASI using the official WASI SDK.
+This project demonstrates how to build a simple "Hello, WebAssembly!" program, compiling with native (baremetal) wasm, with a custom [clay](https://github.com/nicbarker/clay) GUI.

+The initial test was conducted to build the example gui, which was then changed to a custom gui.

 ---

 ## Prerequisites

 - **CMake** (version 3.20 or higher)
-- **curl** (for downloading the WASI SDK)
 - A POSIX-compatible shell (Linux/macOS).
 Windows users can use Git Bash or WSL.
 - **Python3** (for running the web server)
+- **clang** (version 18 or higher) Compiler for wasm.
+Install via e.g., `apt install clang`
+- **lld** (version 18 or higher) Linker to use alongside clang.
+Install via e.g., `apt install lld`

 ---